When thinking of sustainable materials, cotton often comes to mind as one of the most widespread and eco-friendly choices available on the market.

 If you’re looking for the most sustainable solution, you’ll want to focus on reusable alternatives like washable bamboo pads, designed to be washed and reused time and time again.
 These are 100% plastic-free and made through a combination of eco-friendly bamboo cotton and 100% natural organic cotton.

-You can also swap your old cotton pads with equally effective flannel pads and hemp pads.
+You can also swap your old cotton pads with equally effective flannel pads and hemp fabric pads.
 These are made of organic woven cotton and hemp, which are washable, reusable, and compostable.

 Finally, watch out for one of the latest and most eco-friendly cotton pad alternatives around, set to become a lot more mainstream – Konjac sponges.